-- 1. Apply these rules to work involving sources of ionizing - 2.
-Post or otherwise make available to you a copy of the Arizona Radiation Regulatory Agency rules, licenses, and operating procedures which apply to work you are - engaged in, and explain their provisions to you.

-Post notice of violation involving radiclogical working conditions, proposed imposition of civil penalties, and e
+- 1. Apply these rules to work involving sources of radiation. - Post or otherwise make available to you a copy of the Arizona Radiation Regulatory Agency rules, licenses, and operating procedures which apply to work you are engaged in, and explain their provisions to you. - Post notice of violation involving radiological working conditions, proposed imposition of civil penaties, and orders.